JoeBillingsley/JoeTheAverage.github.io/projects/100-beers.md

 ## Awards
 I don't believe in bad beer but there are certainly some that are more excellent than others.
 So despite me being vastly underqualified for the position - it's time for the 1st Official Billingsley Beer Awards!

+#### &#9733; 100th Beer
+Also the winner of the questionably prestigious <i>Most Expensive</i> beer award, this one goes to Beavertown and their Tempus Project beer Metamorph.
+At around £24 a litre (~£8 for 330ml bottle) it's probably the most expensive drink I've bought sober.
+That said it was very good - perhaps not £8 a bottle good - but very good.

-#### Best Caps
+#### &#9733; Best Caps
-There's a lot of good caps in this list but to my mind there's only two real contenders here: <b>Robinsons</b> their collection of Iron Maiden caps, and <b>Weird Beard</b> who have some crazy looking things.
+There's a lot of good caps in this list but to my mind there's only two real contenders here: Robinsons with their collection of Iron Maiden caps, and Weird Beard who have some crazy but clever designs.
 Weird Beard wins out for me just because of the madness of the designs (and I like their beers more).

-#### Best Hidden
+#### &#9733; Best Hidden
 This one really took me by surprise.
-Hidden away in a narrow shelf next to the counter of  Hopsters bottleshop in Ipswich, was a fairly generic looking traditional ale from <b>Old Chimney's</b>.
-More knowledgeable drinkers than me will know that this isn't any ordinary brewery.
-It turns out the Old Chimneys stout currently tops the RateBeer rankings for England and was at one time the only British beer in the top 50 worldwide.
-Turns out it's just particularly difficult to get hold of since, as far as I can tell, it's a one man passion project in a small town north of Ipswich.
-It deserves an honourary mention for 'best cap' too - from what I can tell the caps are all standard black caps with a sticker put on each and every one.
+Hidden away in a narrow shelf next to the counter of  Hopsters bottleshop in Ipswich, was a fairly generic looking traditional ale from Old Chimney's.
+More knowledgeable drinkers than me might know that this isn't any ordinary brewery.
+The Old Chimneys stout currently tops the RateBeer rankings for England and was at one time the only British beer in the top 50 worldwide.
+The beers are apparently particularly tricky to get hold of as, as far as I can tell, it's a one man passion project in a small town north of Ipswich.
+It deserves an honourary mention for <i>best cap</i> too - someone has put a sticker on by hand on each and every one.

-#### Desert Island Beer
+#### &#9733; Desert Island Beer
-If I really had to choose just the one beer to have for ever more, it would be have to one of the <b>Adnams Brewery</b> beers.
-I know there not particularly exciting as far as beer goes, but I could drink Ghost Ship for days and never get tired of it.
+If I really had to choose just the one beer to have for ever more, it would be have to one of the Adnams Brewery beers.
+I know it's not particularly exciting as far as beer goes but I could drink Ghost Ship for days and never get tired of it.

-#### Most Different
+#### &#9733; Most Unusual
-We don't do many fruit beers in this country but <b>Samuel Smith's</b> do a few fruit beers that are nice to mix things up - especially if you're not a typical beer drinker or don't like something too bitter.
+We don't do many fruit beers in this country but Samuel Smith's do a few fruit beers that are nice to mix things up - especially if you're not a typical beer drinker or don't like something too bitter.
 They can be a bit tricky to come across here but are apparently pretty well known up north.
-Maybe it's not as grim up there as we've been told...
+Maybe it's not as grim up there as I've been told...

-#### Best with Mint Ice Cream
+#### &#9733; Best with Mint Ice Cream
-<b>Cheddar Brewery</b>.
+Cheddar Brewery.
 Just trust me with this one.
-I think mine was Gorge Best but I'm not 100% sure about t hat.
+I think mine was Gorge Best but I'm not 100% sure about that.
 If you get the opportunity just buy a bunch of their beer and ice cream.
-Honestly even if they weren't such a good match that'll never be a bad decision.
+Honestly, even if they weren't such a good match that'll never be a bad decision.

-#### Best Beer?
+#### &#9733; Best Beer?
 Don't make me choose.
 Maybe when we get to 300.
 Maybe.

 ## 100 down.
 200 to go